mrkouchaki/Design_RAG_for_LLM/README.md

 Before running the code, ensure you have the following:
 1. Python 3.8 or higher installed.
+2. Download your own Databse and modify it inside the code
-2. The following Python libraries:
+3. The following Python libraries:
    - `sentence-transformers`
    - `qdrant-client`
    - `transformers`